When a massage is not possible, an acupressure mat can deliver similar results.

 In a 2020 review of research on acupressure for pain management during labor, the authors explain that the most recent evidence suggests that acupressure helps reduce this pain.
 However, they also note that the pain relief is not necessarily significant.

-Although acupressure may provide some pain relief for people in labor, other strategies, such as ice massage, provide more significant pain reduction, according to a 2017 study.
+Although acupressure may provide some pain relief for people in labor, other strategies, such as ice massage, provide more significant pain reduction, according to a

 There is evidence to suggest that applying pressure to certain acupressure points can induce labor.
 Therefore, pregnant women should avoid using an acupressure mat or having acupuncture before week 38 of pregnancy without speaking to a doctor first.